A love story: That’s Amore wins 11 medals

 The Fior Di Latte is a plump, soft cow’s milk mozzarella, extremely fresh and made the artisanal way.
 It has a high moisture content and mild delicate flavour.

-That’s Amore’s Burrata is completely handmade, and has a mozzarella skin in a money bag-style, filled with strips of stretched curd bathed in cream.
+That’s Amore’s Burrata is completely handmade.
+It has a mozzarella skin in a money bag style, filled with strips of stretched curd bathed in cream.

 “I am so proud of our products,” says Linguanti.
-“We work so hard to create the very best cheese, and it is fantastic to receive this recognition.
+“We work so hard to create the very best cheese.
+So it is fantastic to receive this recognition.
 It spurs us on to keep creating!”

 With everything that’s been going on, pandemic-wise, over the past few months, the awards have certainly given the whole That’s Amore team a lift.

-“Having pivoted the business to be able to offer our products direct to consumers’ doors via our delivery service as well as supply to our hospitality customers, we are excited to be able to announce so many medal winners that both the general public and the hospitality trade can purchase,” Linguanti says.
+“We’ve pivoted the business to be able to offer our products direct to consumers’ doors via our delivery service as well as supply to our hospitality customers,” Linguanti says.
+“We are excited to be able to announce so many medal-winners that both the general public and the hospitality trade can purchase.”

 Linguanti started That’s Amore Cheese in 2008, after arriving in Australia from Italy in 2004 without being able to speak a word of English.
-Beginning with just one product – Bocconcini Leaf, a cow milk mozzarella shaped into a flat sheet which became a huge hit with Italian restaurants – the business soon added Burrata and Smoked Scarmorza to its repertoire, which has only continued to grow.
+He began with just one product – Bocconcini Leaf.
+This cow’s milk mozzarella shaped into a flat sheet became a huge hit with Italian restaurants.
+The business soon added Burrata and Smoked Scarmorza to its repertoire.
+Since then, it has only continued to grow.

-The business flourished, and in 2010 it took over a cheese factory in Melbourne’s Donnybrook before moving again in 2015 to a larger facility in Thomastown.
-The new premises also allowed for the opening of a delicatessen and cafe, where lucky patrons can enjoy That’s Amore’s hot ricotta fresh from production, as well as a range of traditional Italian dishes and a wide selection of cheeses, cured meats and other speciality foods.
+In 2010, That’s Amore took over a cheese factory in Melbourne’s Donnybrook.
+It then moved again in 2015 to a larger facility in Thomastown.
+The new premises also allowed for the opening of a delicatessen and cafe, where patrons can enjoy That’s Amore hot ricotta fresh from production.
+There’s a range of traditional Italian dishes and a wide selection of cheeses, cured meats and other speciality foods.

 In 2016, the company approached the export market and now supplies cheese to more than 10 countries.
-Two years later, in 2018, That’s Amore Cheese launched sister brand Cannoleria by That’s Amore, specialising in the traditional Sicilian dessert of cannoli – delicious tubes of golden pastry filled with That’s Amore ricotta.
+Two years later, in 2018, That’s Amore Cheese launched sister brand Cannoleria by That’s Amore.
+It specialises in the traditional Sicilian dessert of cannoli – delicious tubes of golden pastry filled with That’s Amore ricotta.